The Bitcoin Mining Parliament

 - Real-time chat.

-- Optional multi-blockchain SHA-256 hashpower merged.
+- Optional multi-blockchain SHA-256 hashpower merging.

 - Voting (multiple points/options, rectifiable votes, filter by blockchain, comments).